chiranjeevbitm/Rasp-Send_Data_to_server/readme.md

     Steps---

-          Sending data to server using socket programming Create a client and server
+          Sending data to server using socket programming

+	  Create a client and server

 	  Establish connection between the two

 	  Send data from the client to the server

 	  Save the data in a file

-         Here we write python program for the client and server Here I have used raspian OS on Raspberry pi as the client side and My own laptop as the server(program is being ran on anaconda) As I run the Iot_client.py on the raspberry pi it starts sending the data to the server(Laptop in my case)
+         python program for the client and server

+	 Here I have used raspian OS on Raspberry pi as the client side and My own laptop as the server(program is being ran on anaconda) As I run the Iot_client.py on the raspberry pi it starts sending the data to the server(Laptop in my case)